✈ Free worldwide shipping on all orders

 Pros:

-– Tool-free setup with intuitive folding mechanism
+– Remarkably quick setup with intuitive folding mechanism

 Cons:

-– Heavier than tree-hanging alternatives
+– Heavier than traditional hammocks without stands

 Best Lightweight: Ultracompact Foldable Travel Hammock